buildcom/BossyUI/CONTRIBUTING.md

 ### 3. Bower & Gulp.js & nodemon

 Install Bower, Gulp.js, and nodemon globally on your machine.
-(If you encounter any difficulties try sudo or run the terminal as administrator for windows)
 ```bash
 $ npm install -g bower gulp nodemon
 ```